 IFRS 11 requires a venturer to classify its interest in a joint arrangement as a joint venture or joint operation.
 Joint ventures will be accounted for using the equity method of accounting whereas for a joint operation the venturer will recognize its share of the assets, liabilities, revenue and expenses of the joint operation.
-Under existing IFRS, IAS 31, Interests in Joint Ventures, and SIC-13, Jointly Controlled Entities-Non-monetary Contributions by Venturers, entities have the choice to proportionately consolidate or equity account for interests in joint ventures IFRS 11 is effective for annual periods beginning on or after January 1, 2013.
+IFRS 11 supersedes IAS 31, Interests in Joint Ventures, and SIC-13, Jointly Controlled Entities - Non-monetary Contributions by Venturers.